 – Turn off the water to prevent any leakage from washing machines or toilets that could lead to flooding.

-- Unplug appliances that won’t be used; disconnect lamps, TVs, computers, printers and other appliances.
-Not only will this cut down on energy bills, it also protects appliances from being damaged by power surges caused by storms.
+– Unplug appliances that won’t be used; disconnect lamps, TVs, computers, printers and other appliances.
+Not only will this cut down on energy bills, but it also protects appliances from being damaged by power surges caused by storms.

 – Leave on the dehumidifier or the AC (it doesn‘t have to be every room) but by doing this you can moderate the temperature inside the house.
 Excessive heat and humidity provide the perfect breeding ground for bacteria and damages hardwood floors.

 Have a plan to address tenant repair requests

 Conduct a thorough review of outstanding repair requests and maintenance checks.
 Call any tenants who have outstanding repairs and arrange these to be done before Christmas.
 Ask the tenants to contact you with any new repair issues no later than 2 weeks prior to your Christmas closure date.

 Speak to your Landlords about any seasonal maintenance required, such as air conditioning services, smoke alarm services, pool pump services or gutter cleans.